 Update June 3, 2021: The Swedish Administrative Court of Appeal has dismissed the SGA’s appeal against the April court ruling in favor of the Kindred Group.

-The SGA holds that the interpretation of the court devalues the deposit limits intended to safeguard gamblers.
-It also argues that, based on the court’s decision, “the licensee who offers both commercial online gaming and betting can easily circumvent the deposit limits, while a licensee who only offers commercial online gaming cannot.”
+On April 20, VegasSlotsOnline News reported that the SGA intended to appeal the Swedish Administrative Court’s decision to revoke the authority’s ruling against the Kindred Group.
+The SGA held that the interpretation of the court devalues the deposit limits intended to safeguard gamblers.
+It also argued that, based on the court’s decision, “the licensee who offers both commercial online gaming and betting can easily circumvent the deposit limits, while a licensee who only offers commercial online gaming cannot.”

 Initial SGA ruling dismissed